Skip to main content

 A wellness program is considered voluntary if it does not require employees to participate and does not penalize those who choose not to.

-It must have a genuine purpose, such as providing you with a that offers meaningful, personalized feedback.
+It must have a genuine purpose, such as providing you with a health risk assessment that offers meaningful, personalized feedback.
 For example, a program that conducts biometric screenings to alert you to potential health risks, and then provides you with information and resources to address those risks, would likely meet this standard.

 The goal is to provide you with knowledge, to translate the complex language of your body into something you can understand and act upon.
 It is about fostering a partnership in your health, where you are the primary decision maker.

-Finally, the issue of is paramount.
+Finally, the issue of confidentiality is paramount.
 Your health information is deeply personal, and a voluntary wellness program must treat it with the utmost respect.
 The ADA requires that any medical information collected as part of a wellness program be kept confidential.

 This information should be used only to provide you with feedback and to design programs that address the collective health needs of the workforce.
 It should never be used to make employment decisions or to discriminate against you in any way.
 This assurance of privacy is essential for building trust and for creating a space where you feel safe to explore your health and to take steps toward a more vibrant and fulfilling life.